carltheraveyt/Simple-web/README.md

-this is my first C# project on visual studio using the base code from Jerry Barnculues a.k.a Barncules nerdgasm i added my touches such as a the startup to go directly to google.co.uk (or whatever your google is).
+this is my first C# project on visual studio using the base code from a tutorial by Jerry Barnculues a.k.a Barncules nerdgasm i added my touches such as a the startup to go directly to google.co.uk (or whatever your google is).

-please help me with the following and if you want access to this repo as a team build DM me directly on twitter @carltheraveyt
+please help me with the following and if you want access to this repo as a team build DM me directly on twitter @carltherave

 the following needs to be added
 1. convert to the Windows 10 UWP basecode with intergration with cortana for hands free navigation